How to Play Roulette

-Whether you’re playing online or at a land-based casino, the rules of roulette are much the same.
+Whether you’re learning how to play roulette in Vegas or at an online casino, the rules are much the same.
 Follow our quick start guide and you’ll be a roulette pro in no time.

 Place your bet